ORCHARD PARK, N.Y. -- Closing the season with a mean-nothing win was of little consolation for Buffalo Bills safety Bryan Scott.

 Quarterback Mark Sanchez finished with yet another sloppy outing.
 Nor did he help the status of offensive coordinator Tony Sparano, who's expected to be released after one season.
 And questions remained about whether coach Rex Ryan and general manager Mike Tannenbaum will be back.

-"The future is going to be addressed at
+"The future is going to be addressed at a different time," Ryan said.
+And yet, even Ryan had to acknowledge his disappointment.

 "Six wins isn't up to anybody's expectations, for this team and certainly not mine," he said.